C_C-SiC_1.jpg

 3D Woven Textile Composites

-- Recently, I have researched optimizing the fabrication process of C/SiC
+- I have researched optimizing the fabrication process of C/SiC composites with various 3D woven carbon preforms.

 CNF.jpg